WikiHow

-wikiHow is an online wiki-style publication featuring how-to articles on a variety of topics.
+wikiHow is an online wiki-style publication featuring informational articles and quizzes on a variety of topics.
 Founded in 2005 by Internet entrepreneur Jack Herrick, its aim is to create an extensive database of instructional content, using the wiki model of open collaboration to allow users to add, create, and modify content.
-It is a hybrid organization, a for-profit company run for a social mission. wikiHow uses the free and open-source MediaWiki software, and its text content is released under a Creative Commons license.
+It is a hybrid organization, a for-profit company run for a social mission. wikiHow uses a forked version of the free and open-source MediaWiki software; these modifications made by wikiHow were freely available to the general public via a self-serve download site from 2010 to late 2020, when wikiHow chose to discontinue the self-serve portal, citing vague "DoS attacks", as well as noting that publishing the source code is "not part of our core mission".

 In February 2005, wikiHow had over 35.5 million unique visitors.
 As of December 2021, wikiHow contains more than 235,000 how-to articles and over 2.5 million registered users.

 History

 wikiHow was founded by Jack Herrick on January 15, 2005, with the goal of creating "the how-to guide for everything."
 January 15 was selected as its launch date to honor Wikipedia, which was launched on January 15, 2001.

 Herrick drew inspiration for wikiHow from eHow, a how-to website he and business partner Josh Hannah purchased in 2004.
 After running eHow, Herrick concluded that its business model prevented it from becoming the extensive, high quality how-to site he wanted to create.
-Realizing that the wiki method of content creation would ultimately produce higher-quality work, both of them sold eHow in 2006 to Demand Media.
+Deciding that the wiki method of content creation would ultimately produce higher-quality work, both of them sold eHow in 2006 to Demand Media.
 Herrick described the difference between eHow and wikiHow as "eating a McDonald's burger vs. a wonderful, home cooked meal."

 In 2006, the non-profit foundation One Laptop per Child chose wikiHow as one of the content sources for the educational laptops it distributed around the world.
 On September 21, 2007, the website's 25,000th article was published.
-In 2009, it surpassed 20 million monthly visitors and completed a redesign.
+In 2009, after completing a redesign the site surpassed 20 million monthly visitors with 25 million page views.
 In 2014, Google chose wikiHow as one of the launch partners for Google Contributor, an ad-free Internet product.
+In 2016, wikiHow reached 100 million monthly visitors.

 On March 24, 2016, wikiHow acquired Guidecentral, a website focused on instructions for "hands-on" projects.
-The acquisition's terms were not released; however, Guidecentral raised over $1 million from investors including NXTP Labs, Enterprise Ireland, and South Ventures.
+The acquisition's terms were not released; however, Guidecentral raised over $1 million from investors, including NXTP Labs, Enterprise Ireland, and South Ventures.